HomeArticlesComparisonCPM vs RPM

 CPM Deep Dive

-CPM (Cost Per Mille) is the standard pricing model for impression-based advertising — the advertiser pays a fixed rate for every 1,000 times their ad is shown, regardless of whether the viewer clicks or takes any action.
-It's the dominant model for display advertising, video pre-rolls, and brand awareness campaigns where reach matters more than direct response.
+CPM (Cost Per Mille) is the standard pricing model for impression-based advertising.
+The advertiser pays a fixed rate for every 1,000 times their ad is shown, whether or not the viewer clicks or takes any action.
+It dominates display advertising, video pre-rolls, and brand awareness campaigns where reach matters more than direct response.

 RPM Deep Dive

-RPM (Revenue per Mille) is the creator-side equivalent — what a YouTube channel, blog, or other content platform actually earns per 1,000 views, after the platform's revenue share and any unmonetised views are factored in.
-On YouTube, creators keep 55% of ad revenue under the Partner Program, with YouTube retaining the remaining 45%.
+RPM (Revenue per Mille) is the creator-side equivalent: what a YouTube channel, blog, or other content platform actually earns per 1,000 views, once the platform's revenue share and any unmonetised views are factored in.
+On YouTube, creators keep 55% of ad revenue under the Partner Program, with YouTube keeping the remaining 45%.

-RPM is calculated as: Gross Ad Revenue = (Views ÷ 1,000) × RPM, which can be rearranged to find RPM if you know your gross revenue and view count.
+RPM is calculated as: Gross Ad Revenue = (Views ÷ 1,000) × RPM, which you can rearrange to find RPM if you already know your gross revenue and view count.

 How They're Connected

-The relationship between the two, roughly: RPM ≈ CPM × Creator Revenue Share.
-If advertisers are paying a CPM of ₹180 for ads on your videos, and YouTube's standard 55% creator share applies, your RPM would be approximately ₹180 × 0.55 ≈ ₹99 — close to, but not exactly, your actual RPM, since real-world factors like the proportion of monetised views and ad-blocker usage also affect the final number.
+The relationship, roughly, is RPM ≈ CPM × Creator Revenue Share.
+Say advertisers are paying a CPM of ₹180 for ads on your videos, and YouTube's standard 55% creator share applies.
+Your RPM would come out around ₹180 × 0.55 ≈ ₹99, close to your actual RPM but not exact, since real-world factors like the share of monetised views and ad-blocker usage also move the final number.

 When Each Metric Matters

-If you're a content creator estimating your own income, RPM is the figure that actually matters — CPM alone tells you what advertisers are paying into the system, not what you'll personally receive.
+If you're a content creator estimating your own income, RPM is what actually matters.
+CPM alone tells you what advertisers are paying into the system, not what lands in your account.
 The YouTube Earnings Calculator uses RPM directly to project your monthly and annual ad revenue.

 Key Terms